Jim-Read/CookBookShopper_sideapp1/README.md

 3. Able to view them all or as a single recipe
 4. Able to delete a recipe

->>other endpoints for cookbooks/ingredients in process
+to do - other endpoints for cookbooks/ingredients in process

 ## Configure, Validation, Testing WIP